torejo66/Fish-measurement/README.md

 **----------------------------------------------------------------------------------------------------------**

-**To download app, click on the link as indicated in the illustration below (do not click in the illustration)**
+**To download app, click on the link as indicated in the illustration below (do not click in the illustration, be patient)**

 ![image](https://github.com/torejo66/Fish-measurement/assets/128371032/52b11bde-5034-41cb-ae72-31c226376b53)